 The Accuplacer® college placement test will help determine if you are ready for college level classes or if you need remediation in either math or English.
 The assessment is widely accepted by many colleges and will help us recommend the best place for you to begin your goal of attending a post-secondary school.
-There is no fee to take the test.
+There is no fee for enrolled learners.
 Please call to schedule an appointment and talk with us about the different programs and classes we have to help you prepare for college.
-Call 627-4291 ext 24 for more information.

 Ed2Go/ Gatlin Education Services

 Learn from the comfort of home.
 Courses start as low as $99.00.
 These courses are Instructor-facilitated on-line courses.
 These courses are informative, fun, convenient and highly interactive.
 Our instructors are famous for their ability to create warm and supportive communities of learners.
 All courses run for six weeks with a two week grace period at the end.
 Courses are project orientated and include lessons, quizzes, hands-on assignments, discussion areas, supplementary links, and more.
 You can complete any course from your home or office any time of the day or night.
 Visit our website at www.ed2go.com/cracec or http://gatlineducation.com/cracec

 Listed below are SMCC’s spring classes held at Lake Region Vocational Center.
 All courses will be held based on enrollment.
 To sign up for a SMCC class, you must contact SMCC at http://www.smccme.edu or by calling the Admissions office at (207) 741-5800 or toll free at 877-282-2182.
 Classes begin the week of January 13, 2014.

 MATH-050-CN Introduction to Algebra Tuesday 6:00 - 8:45 PM